 Woman outside the box

 An old Croatian proverb says that the woman holds up three corners of the house, and the man one.
-While it is definitely grounded in the traditional image of a woman caring for a household, at the same time it also advocates for giving better credit towards the important role housewives have.
+While it is definitely grounded in the traditional image of a woman caring for a household, at the same time it also advocates for giving better credit to the important role housewives have.
 I feel that, in the 21st century, a single mom who takes care of the household while also taking care of a big vehicle that makes that household, breaks the norm of what is a male or female domain in a very plastic way.
 Are you ever confronted with prejudices, and how do you deal with them?

 I have faced prejudices for as long as I can remember.
 Because of my background in the military, I have learned to deal with the narrow-mindedness of people who think women are only meant for making babies and cooking a man a meal.